 In the Image Management section of an organization (e.g., inSPIRED) or the partner channel (e.g., inSPIRED-ResellerChannel).

 Product Image Upload and Product Attachment Upload of an organization (e.g., inSPIRED) or the partner channel (e.g., inSPIRED-ResellerChannel)

 Promotion Attachment Upload in a consumer channel (e.g., inSPIRED-inTRONICS)

 The upload dialog now contains the supported file extensions.

 The All Files option is always available.
-If an invalid file has been selected, the check on the server side will still prevent the upload.
+If an invalid file is selected, the server-side check will still prevent the upload.

-When clicking the Upload button, the file extensions and file contents are checked in the application server.
+When you click the Upload button, the application server checks the file extensions and file contents.

 The information provided in the Knowledge Base may not be applicable to all systems and situations.
 Intershop Communications will not be liable to any party for any direct or indirect damages resulting from the use of the Customer Support section of the Intershop Corporate Web site, including, without limitation, any lost profits, business interruption, loss of programs or other data on your information handling system.